-The first handbook of its kind, Sahara Trekking provides examples of setting up a trek directly with local guides or agencies, as well as detailing the practicalities of life on the trail with an organised fly-in tour, covering things such as what to wear; the key issue of footwear, nutrition and the realities of life under the sun and the stars for weeks at a time.
+The book provides examples of setting up a trek directly with local guides or agencies, as well as detailing the practicalities of life on the trail with an organised fly-in tour, covering things such as what to wear; the key issue of footwear, nutrition and the realities of life under the sun and the stars for weeks at a time.
 Armed with such knowledge, you’ll be better equipped make the most of your wilderness adventure.

 Sahara Trekking also gives a background on the region’s principal ethnic groups with whom a camel trek might be organised, and describes the desert’s most dramatic and iconic landforms where the best treks can be found.

-The current access situation in the Sahara is also addressed head on, spelling out where best to undertake your walking adventure.
+The current access situation in the Sahara is also addressed head-on, spelling out where best to undertake your walking adventure.